Headshot by: Albert Jones Photos

 Biography:

+Adam Eaton lives and works in Rochester, New York.
 Outside of photography, Adam enjoys music, singing, writing poetry, and trying new restaurants.

 Black Is Beautiful Book Launch Event